 Here’s How Often You Need to Have Sex to Possibly Slow Down Aging

-In a 2017 study published in the journal Psychoneuroendocrinology, researchers tracked the sex lives of 129 mothers in relationships.
+Researchers tracked the sex lives of 129 mothers in relationships.
 The women gave daily reports on their satisfaction with their relationship, as well as how often they were intimate with their partners.
 The researchers also took blood samples from the women, analyzing cells for indicators of aging.
 They found women who had sex with their partners in the previous week had longer telomeres compared to those that did not.
-(Here are 7 more unexpected health benefits from sex.)

 This type of study only shows an association and can’t prove that the sexual activity was the cause of the longer telomere length.
 However, telomere length is thought to be important for your health.

 How Long Should Sex Last?
 Here’s What Sex Therapists Say